How to Setup an AquaCorals Reef Tank Steps to Setup

 How To Drill A Siphon Break Hole - Coming Soon!

 4. Add your water & salt (to mix a “specific gravity” of 1.026 - understanding that most salts elements are formulated to this salinity), install power heads & heater set to 78 degrees (in sump - don't turn it on until you have water in the sump & are ready to start the system!) .
-The power heads should consist of one back wall to front & 2 more on both tank ends, flows facing front 1/3 in to the tank front center.
+The power heads should consist of one back wall to front & 2 more on both tank ends for 4 ft tanks & 2 on the back tank wall for 6 ft tanks, flows facing front 1/3 in to the tank front center.
 Prime your overflow set, turn on your main pump & start your system.
 Let your system water mix for at least 24 hours then…

 5. Add your Live Sand & Rock.
 For those of you wishing to "jump start" your bio system with live sand, this is the time to add it.
 Do Not rinse your live sand!
 Once all sand is installed you can then begin placement of your live rock.
 Make sure your rock structure is solid (won’t fall down) with an open channel behind and spaces between the rocks for good water circulation.
 "Screw" or "twist" down the first base rocks into the sand to secure then build up.
 Again, leave a 1 - 2 inch space behind the rocks and leave yourself room to be able to scrape the glass where you want to view.
 Be sure to run your skimmer!